Summer in Bethlehem

 Summer in Bethlehem is a 1998 Indian Malayalam-language romantic comedy film directed by Sibi Malayil and written by Ranjith.
 It was produced by Siyad Koker under the company Kokers Films.
-The film stars Suresh Gopi, Jayaram, Manju Warrier, and Kalabhavan Mani while Mohanlal makes a cameo appearance.
+The film stars Suresh Gopi, Jayaram, Manju Warrier, and Kalabhavan Mani.
 The music was composed by Vidyasagar.
 It tells the story of Ravishankar (Jayaram), the bumbling friend of a wealthy rancher, Dennis (Suresh Gopi), and the vacation visit by Ravishankar's relatives in Dennis' estate known as Bethlehem Estates in a fictional town of Chandragiri in the Nilgiris.

 The film was released on 4 September 1998.
 It was partially remade in Tamil as Lesa Lesa (2003), directed by Priyadarshan who opined that the movie was inspired by the two American movies - Fiddler on the Roof and Come September.

 Plot

 Ravishankar, an unsuccessful investor, stays with his best friend Dennis, a wealthy rancher who owns a successful dairy farming business.
 Dennis has a vast ranch named Bethlehem and hundreds of cattle in a valley.
 Ravi is a fun-loving, jovial chap who has fabricated stories of his success to his parents, grandparents, and relatives.

 During a vacation, Colonel C.R.
 Menon, his grandfather and grandmother arrive with their extended family to spend a couple of days at Ravishankar's farmhouse.
 Ravi successfully makes them believe that he is the real owner of Bethlehem and that Dennis is just his working partner.
 Dennis, who is an orphan, is happy to meet a huge family and generously welcomes them.
 Colonel Menon plans to get Ravi married to one of his granddaughters.
 Ravi is a bit confused about whom he should choose.
 To make matters complicated, he has been receiving gifts and messages from one of the five girls expressing her love for him.
 Meanwhile, a few days after they arrive at Bethlehem, Abhirami, another granddaughter of Menon, studying in Bangalore, arrives alone.
 She seems to be too upset and worried.
 But within a short period, she calms down and starts enjoying the vacation.
 During their stay, Ravi and Dennis decide to discover the girl who had been teasing them with cryptic messages.

 Dennis begins suspecting Abhirami of being the sender but she informs him that she is not and that she would help them in finding the person.
 She asks around among her cousins but everyone denies being the sender.
 However, Dennis begins to fall for her, and to make matters complicated, Ravi confesses to him that he plans to propose to Abhirami.
 To avoid any unpleasant situation, Dennis hides his true feelings from everyone.